 Chain Lake is a freshwater lake located in Snohomish County, Washington.
 At an elevation of 397 ft. and 21.3 acres, it's home to several species of fish, including black crappie, rainbow trout, largemouth bass and pumpkinseed sunfish.
 Chain Lake provides good shoreline access and a boat launch.Stocked Fish: Rainbow

 Chain Lake has been historically stocked with rainbow.
 The largest rainbow ever stocked is 0.48 lbs.
-This year so far, there has been 1 stockings of rainbow at an average of 0.44 lbs.
 In the past, Chain Lake stocked thousands of rainbow averaging 0.45 lbs.

 |May 19, 2020||1102||Rainbow @ 0.44lbs|

 |May 1, 2017||1008||Rainbow @ 0.48lbs|